dweb-camp-2019/organizing/README.md

 If you prefer other ways to contact us, you can also fill this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe4gYQH6dBjTntt0IAgEh0z3tHKnfufHbBanf-SoDpnB73b5w/viewform) or email `dwebcamp [at] archive.org`.

+## Open Calls

+These are public video calls for Q&A about any aspect of the conference.
+Join us at one of these hours to ask questions about projects, logistics, or any question you may have about DWeb Camp 2019.

+_Schedule TBA_

 ## Timeline

 | Event     |                                                               |